cnizzardini/cakephp-swagger-bake/README.md

 ### Extensibility

-There are several options to extend the functionality of SwaggerBake
+There are several options to extend functionality.

 #### Using Your Own SwaggerUI